iFooledMe/Space-Invaders-Mark-Zero--Code-Institute-project-2/README.md

 ## Project #2 - User-Centric Frontend Development

 <a href="https://ifooledme.github.io/project-2-concept/">VIEW THE LATEST LIVE VERSION HERE</a>
 Click "Start Game!" to start a new game.
 Use the up (or 'W') and down (or 'S') arrows on your keyboard to move your spaceship up and down on the screen.
-Avoid geting hit by any of the asteroids coming in from the right (As for now a asteroid hitting your ship will just stop in front of it).
+Avoid getting hit by any of the asteroids coming in from the right (As for now an asteroid hitting your ship will just stop in front of it).

-<strong>Please Note!</strong> There has been some issues with the game running with ad-blockers activated.
-If the game do not start, try disable ad-blocker software.
+<strong>Please Note!</strong> There have been some issues with the game running with ad-blockers activated.
+If the game does not start, try disable ad-blocker software.

 This is the second of four individual projects we are to make during the 3 months Full Stack Developer course at Code Institute.
 Beside HTML5 and CSS3 this project is restricted to use of Javascript.